Moddable-OpenSource/moddable/documentation/Moddable SDK – Getting Started.md

 	> Note that the first time you build an application for the ESP32 target, the toolchain may prompt you to enter configuration options.
 If this happens, accept the defaults.

-	> If you encounter SSL certificate errors while building the ESP-IDF, you may need to install Python 2.7 and the required packages manually:
+	> If you encounter SSL certificate errors while building the ESP-IDF, you may need to install Python 2.7 and the required packages manually.
+We've used [brew](https://brew.sh/) to install the additional components:
 	>
 	```
 	brew install python